ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

     }
 };
 ```
+> it's better to disable cacheDirectory for extract and resolve phase.
+> Check this [link](why-po-is-not-updated.md) for the details.

 Let's build localized assets with command `webpack --env.locale=uk`.
 > If you are still using webpack 1, you can use simple env vars instead of